-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) As per section 248 of the Companies Act, 2013, there are no balances outstanding or transactions with struck off companies. - (iv) The Company has not traded / invested in Crypto currency or virtual currency. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vii) The Company has no such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - 41.
-The Board of Directors has recommended a dividend of INR 5 (Rupees five) and a one time special dividend of INR 25 (Rupees Twenty Five) totalling to INR 30 (Rupees Thirty) per share equity share of INR 10 each for the year ended March 31, 2024 subject to the approval of the members at the ensuing Annual General Meeting. - 42.
-Upto March 17, 2024, no backup of books of accounts and other relevant books and papers in electronic mode on the servers physically located in India on daily basis has been maintained.
-However, the Company has started maintaining backup of the same w.e.f.
-March 18, 2024. - 43.
-For Audit Trail compliance: The Company has used an accounting software which is operated by a third-party software service provider, for maintaining its books of account.
-In the absence of information about audit trail in the Service Organisation Controls report, the Company is unable to determine whether audit trail feature of the said software was enabled and operated throughout the year for all relevant transactions recorded in the software or whether there were any instances of the audit trail feature being tampered with.
-Further, the Company as per its policy has not granted any user access to edit or delete any records or transactions in the accounting software.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) As per section 248 of the Companies Act, 2013, there are no balances outstanding or transactions with struck off companies. - (iv) The Company has not traded / invested in Crypto currency or virtual currency. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vii) The Company has no such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - 42.
+The Board of Directors have recommended the members for their approval, final dividend of INR 5 per ordinary share of INR 10 each for the financial year ended March 31, 2025.
+Together with the interim dividend of INR 25 per ordinary share declared on 25th March, 2025, the total dividend for the financial year ended March 31, 2025 amounts to INR 30 per ordinary share.